STADIUM DUDE’S NHL ARENA RANK: #20

 The St. Louis Blues were the oldest NHL franchise to not win a Stanley Cup.
 They finally broke a 50+ year streak in 2019, the first year of Enterprise Rent-A-Car’s title sponsorship agreement of the rink.

 The rink is on the western edge of downtown St Louis, and an easy stroll from the ballpark.
 The windows in the concourse offer a great view of the St. Louis skyline.
-There are several bars and restaurants in the area for pre-gaming, with a greater selection to come once the nearby Union Station remodel is complete, and their entertainment and dining options open back up.
+There are several bars and restaurants in the general area for pre-gaming, both downtown and midtown.
+And the Metrolink will get you close if you’re not staying in the area and choose not to drive.

 The team still employs an organist who serenades fans with W.C.
 Handy’s “St Louis Blues” before the game starts.
 “When the Blues Go Marching In” is played after every goal.
 Superfan Ron Baechle, a.k.a.
 Towel Man, adds to the goal celebration by waving his rally towel and getting the crowd to count the goals with him.
 And while it’s no longer being used, the 2018-19 tradition of playing Laura Brannigan’s 1982 hit “Gloria” after a win was as goofy (and as fun) a tradition as there’s been.